LadyForest/flink-table-store-101/real-time-update/README.md

 execution.checkpointing.checkpoints-after-tasks-finish.enabled: true
 ```

-If you want to observe the verbose info of compaction and commit for FTS, you can add the following properties to `log4j.properties` under the `flin-1.14.5/conf`
+If you want to observe the verbose info of compaction and commit for FTS, you can add the following properties to `log4j.properties` under the `flin-1.14.5/conf` as needed

 ```
 # Log FTS